reflux/refluxjs/docs/actions/README.md

 	actionName: 'myActionName', // <- the name of the action
 	children: ['childAction'], // <- Array of child action names for async operations
 	asyncResult: true, // <- true to make a shortcut to adding 'completed' and 'failed' children
-	sync: false, // <- set the action to emit synchronously or asynchronously (async by default)
+	sync: false, // <- set the action to emit synchronously or asynchronously (sync by default unless there are child actions)
 	preEmit: function(){...}, // shortcut for setting preEmit method (covered later)
 	shouldEmit: function(){...} // shortcut for setting shouldEmit method (covered later) }